RCIC-UCI-Public/rcs3-docs/docs/source/installation/cloudmanage.rst

 --------

 The cloud admin (usually multiple people) control the AWS-side of the infrastructure.
 This guide covers some of ongoing management.
-Your AWS cloud infrastructure must have already been initialized using :ref:`Cloud Admin Install` and that your time-limited credentials are current as described in :ref:`Get your AWS Credentials`
+Your AWS cloud infrastructure must have already been initialized using :ref:`cloud admin install` and that your time-limited credentials are current as described in :ref:`Get Your AWS Credentials <aws credentials>`

 **Common Adminstrative Tasks**